4 Phases of Risk & Reward for Emerging Tech

 • Reward is low, over-stated, or unclear.

 Players with the ability to accept risk have a slight chance of gaining significant rewards.
 This is the domain of pioneers who are intrinsically motivated to blaze new trails regardless of risk.
-This Phase for cryptocurrency (and the emerging financial ecosystem it is spawning), in my estimation, was something like 2009-2019.
+As an example, this Phase for cryptocurrency (and the emerging financial ecosystem it is spawning), in my estimation, was something like 2009-2022.

 Phase 2: Stabilization